-The variant was proposed by the Viborg Museum that can explain two finds from Viborg and two from Haithabu.
-The handles are short, curved, with holes at the ends.
-According to the proposed scheme, the bags were attached to them using stitches that went around the complete handle.
-The variant is suitable for small objects.
-It is a historical alternative to a plastic bag, the larger variant can be used the ways suggested above.
+A variant proposed by the Viborg Museum that can explain the finds from Viborg and two from Haithabu.
+The handles are curved, with holes at the ends.
+According to the proposed scheme, the bags were attached to them using stitches that went around the complete handle, or with loops.
+The smaller variant is suitable for small items, such as crops, and is a historical alternative to a plastic bag, the larger variant can be used the ways suggested above.

 I hope you liked reading this article.
 If you have any question or remark, please contact me or leave a comment below.
 If you want to learn more and support my work, please, fund my project on Patreon or Paypal.

 Bender Jørgensen, Lise (1986).
 Forhistoriske tekstiler i Skandinavien – Prehistoric Scandinavian Textiles, København.